fastify/fastify/docs/Validation-and-Serialization.md

 Fastify uses a schema-based approach, and even if it is not mandatory we recommend using [JSON Schema](http://json-schema.org/) to validate your routes and serialize your outputs.
 Internally, Fastify compiles the schema into a highly performant function.

 > ## ⚠  Security Notice
-> As both validation and serialization capability dynamically evaluate
+> As both validation and serialization features dynamically evaluate
 > code with `new Function()`, it is not safe to use them with
 > user-provided data.
 See [Ajv](http://npm.im/ajv) and
 > [fast-json-stringify](http://npm.im/fast-json-stringify) for more